opensource-force/osf-blog/content/posts/you_are_not_a_number/part_14/index.md

 [oh-the-forties-were-a-looong-time-ago]: https://www.nationalgeographic.com/history/article/141207-world-war-advertising-consumption-anniversary-people-photography-culture
 [flatiron]: https://en.wikipedia.org/wiki/Flat_Iron_Building_(Chicago)

-[^12]: "There are, of course, things that are so heinous, that even if they're aren't illegal in the uploader's juristiction it will result in excommunication."
+[^12]: There are, of course, things that are so heinous, that even if they aren't illegal in the uploader's juristiction it will result in excommunication.